IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 A relaxed solve is not expected to satisfy the series relation exactly, and the residual is reported without a threshold.
 On the bundled `9n_AC` case the relaxed solution is about 68 MW off; with `IndACRestore = 1` the same case returns 0.00001 MW.

+With `IndACRestore = 1`, the marginal prices are the duals of the recovery step, the prices of the restored operating point.
+The duals of the relaxed solve describe a different point and are not reported.

 ## Hydrogen balance and network operation

 File `oT_Result_BalanceHydrogen.csv`